 R v Stevens.
 Conspiracy to defraud: solicitors implicated – arising from arrest and charge of William Relton (Relton’s solicitors).
 Conviction quashed on appeal.
 On re-trial convicted of lesser charge of recklessly making misleading statements (s.47) Financial Services Act).

 R v.
 Silver and Others.
 Excise fraud: successfully defended as leading junior in multi-million pound bond warehouse excise fraud.
 Proceedings stayed during re-trial on grounds of non-disclosure.

 R v.
 Chrysostomou EWCA Crim 1403.
 Represented the Crown in appeal against Firearms conviction where trial judge’s ruling that implied assertions contained in text messages were not hearsay and therefore admissible, was upheld.
 Conviction quashed on other grounds.

 RCPO v.
 Taylor EWHC 715 (Admin).
 Appeal by RCPO (case stated) against decision of district judge that section 76 (2) MCA 1980 did not provide a power to postpone the issue of a warrant until the conclusion of a sentence (20 years) imposed for an offence to which the relevant confiscation order did not relate.
 Decision quashed but proceedings in magistrates’ court stayed on grounds of abuse of process.

 Taylor v.
 City of Westminster Magistrates’ Court EWHC 1498 (Admin).
 Whether confiscation enforcement proceedings in the magistrates’ court relate to an indicatable offence such as to permit, under regulation 12 of the Criminal Defence Service Regulations, representation by an advocate.

-Member of the LSC Complex Crime Unit’s VHCC Appeals Panel Member of South Eastern Circuit Committee
+Elected Member of South Eastern Circuit (SEC) Committee